Thai Basil Chicken (Pad Krapow)

 In a wok or wide skillet on high heat, add in the sesame chili oil.
 Once the oil is hot, add in the shallots, serrano, and garlic.
 Saute this until soft and lightly golden.

-Add in the chicken and cook until brown.
-You will see moisture start to come from the chicken.
+Add in the chicken and cook until brown and most of the moisture has cooked out of the chicken.
+You will see moisture start to come out from the chicken.
 Keep stirring the chicken so that the moisture reduces and cooks out.

 Note: If you had any leftover rice, you can add it to the same pan with the cooked bits and oil in it and make a quick fried rice.
 Dump the rice in the pan, make a well in the center and crack two eggs in.
 Scramble the eggs and add in some black pepper, salt, and cayenne.
 Done!